unjs/giget/README.md

   - Format is `[provider]:user/name[/path][#ref]`.
 - **dir**: A relative or absolute path where to extract the repository.
   - If not provided, the name of the org + repo will be used as the name.

+### Options

+- `--force`: Clone to exsiting directory even if exists.
+- `--force-clean`: ⚠️ Remove any existing directory or file recusively before cloning.

 ### Examples